rails/webpacker/docs/es6.md

 ## Lazy Loading

-Lazy loading is avaible out of the box with splited chunks.
+Lazy loading is avaible out of the box with split chunks.

 For instance, you can lazy load Vue JS components: